touchportyl/tinkererscraft/README.md

 - Custom quirk: Obdiam tools are Heated - Auto smelt items on the floor near the player holding it (Added in v1.7)
 - Lots of bug fixes (Added in v1.7)

+- Added a guide book (Added in v1.8)
+- Guide book shows the smeltery structure when crouched (Added in v1.8)
+- Created advancements for doing things (Added in v1.8)
+- Fixed a bug where auto smelted stuff can smelt other stuff (Added in v1.8)

+- Smelting support for nether gold ore (Added in v1.9)
+- Riptide now gives double the loot from the mob it kills (Added in v1.9)

 # Smeltery Structure (3x3x5)